-Cinnamon is a spice that can protect your oral health by eradicating bacteria.
+Cinnamon is a spice that can protect your oral health by eradicating germs.
 Its pleasant scent also leaves your breath fresh and clean smelling.
 Chewing on some cinnamon is a natural and effective way to keep your breath smelling good.

 Citrus Fruits for bad breath

 Citrus fruits such as oranges, lemons, limes and grapefruit are excellent choices when you want to overcome bad breath or other oral health issues.
-They contain high amounts of vitamin C and citric acid, which are very effective at eradicating bacteria in the mouth.
+They contain high amounts of vitamin C and citric acid, which are very effective at eradicating germs in the mouth.

 Fiber for bad breath